jamesjingyi/mockup-device-frames/README.md

 I’ve collected some of these for me to use, and will try and keep them up to date.

-## Latest update - 5th Jun
+## Latest update - 4th Jul
-- Edited the iMac 24 so the images are more nicely proportioned (with new coordinates)
+- Added the Huawei MateView (4.5K)
-- Added the Pro Display XDR and Studio Display
+- Added the new Surface Laptop 13 and 15
-- Edited the Dell UltraSharp 5K so that the screenshot dimensions line up with the Studio Display
+- Edited some coordinates of the Windows laptops so that all screenshots start at 400, 200
+- In the Contents page added a size guide for real-world sizing, so you can easily mock up multiple devices next to each other

 Provided is:

-* The Sketch file with all the frames, including details of coordinates and resolutions
+* The Sketch file with all the frames, including details of coordinates for screenshots, resolutions, and sizing guides
 * PNG exports for your use

 Credits for the images are as follows: